alphagov/learningtime-jr-sem1/README.md

 Create a basic containerised application that periodically checks the health of a system and logs the results.

 ## Features:
-A Dockerised application that pings a /health-check endpoint on a website I will provide every hour
+A Dockerised application that pings a /health-check endpoint on a website I will provide every 60 seconds

 Logs the result to a database, along with a timestamp and success or failure state